 Colorectal cancer begins when normal cells in the lining of the colon or rectum change and grow uncontrollably, forming a mass called a tumor.
 A tumor can be benign (noncancerous) or malignant (cancerous, meaning it can spread to other parts of the body).
-These changes usually take years to develop; however, when a person has an uncommon inherited syndrome, changes can occur within months to years.
+These changes usually take years to develop; however, when a person has an uncommon inherited syndrome (see Risk Factors), changes can occur within months to years.
 Both genetic and environmental factors can cause the changes.

 Anatomy of the colon and rectum